 Stasi Museum – Berlin museum brings alive Stasi terror

 The Stasi Museum Berlin brings alive the terror lived by GDR’s residents for 41 years before the Berlin Wall fell.
-Inside the musuem walls a visitor is reminded why the Stasi secret police force of former East Germany was one of the most feared agencies in Europe.
-Its members had to power to track, spy, imprison, discredit, torture and kill – often for only the slimmest of reasons or suspicions or imagined trangressions against the state.
+Inside the museum walls a visitor is reminded why the Stasi secret police force of former East Germany was one of the most feared agencies in Europe.
+Its members had to power to track, spy, imprison, discredit, torture and kill – often for only the slimmest of reasons or suspicions or imagined transgressions against the state.

 The Stasi Museum is in fact housed in the bleak former headquarters of the infamous agency, formally known as the Ministry of State Security, or “Stasi” for short.
 Thus, when you visit what was then known simply as “House 1,” you can imagine for yourself how people shivered in their shoes when they climbed the stairs to the drab foyer and were called up to the elegant, burnished wood offices for interrogations.
 Even the stairs you climb today as a visitor to the upper floors and exhibits in the Stasi Museum Berlin are the same cold, barren steps former East German citizens climbed.

 Spend several hours in the Stasi Museum Berlin